zEdS15B3GCwq/psychopy_singularity/README.md

 ### Work in progress

-This project aims to create a fully functional PsychoPy (PP) installation in a Singularity container.
+As of now, this is merely a proof of concept that shows that PsychoPy (PP) can run in Singularity container.
+I hope the project will grow into a fully functional PsychoPy (PP) installation in a Singularity container.

-Basic functions seem to be working, but not much testing has been done.
+Basic functions seem to be working, but I haven't done much testing beyond a few scripts and opening the GUI.

-This is a personal project, only tested on my computer, so tweaking may be necessary to get it in a working state elsewhere.
-No guarantees of quality given.
-Documentation is minimal.

 ### Technical details in brief